passcod/blook/2017-jul-10-monthly-update.md

 ## Fanfiction

+Works I recommend will now be **bolded**, and I've gone back to all other Monthly Updates to highlight recommendations there, too.

  - {HP/Thor/Dr Who} [Of Wizards and Heroes](https://archiveofourown.org/works/4148136).

    This was great!
 Perfectly suited to a fresh start in fanfic after three weeks